Microctar/uboot-wnrmod2k/README.md

 * WNDR3700v1 (u)
 * WNDR3700v2 (v1h2)

-Compilation requires MIPS toolchain when cross-building on Linux running Intel CPU.
-Personally I use QEMU i386 Virtual Machine with Slackware 13.37 32-bit and old u-boot recommended MIPS GCC compiler/linker.
+Compilation requires MIPS toolchain when cross-building on Linux running Intel/AMD CPU.
+Personally I use docker image Slackware 13.37 64-bit and old u-boot recommended MIPS GCC 4.8 compiler/linker.

 This source supports building images for 4, 8 and 16 MB flash sizes so all above devices can be modded and equipped with more flash storage than in original model.
-Please note that this requires access to SPI NOR flash programmer, soldering skills and knowledge what to do more (ART backup!).
+Please restore ART.bin to new flash before you flash this uboot

 See README.netgear for build instructions.